How can we address the threat of overly broad criminal statutes?

 * Speaking of 12 Angry Men, this chart of the Dungeons & Dragons alignments of each juror is entertaining.
 [Imgur]

 * The judge in the Janice and Ira Schacter kerfuffle invoked Above the Law in her decision as proof that the accusations against Ira Schacter were in the public eye.
 Thanks for specifically promoting us over the rest of the NY media Justice Laura Drager!
 [NY Post]

 * Watch a bunch of law students talk about cats on Facebook.
 Will it end in douchebag posturing and threats of lawsuits?
 Of course it will!
 [Legal Cheek]

 * “Volunteer Liquor Commissioner” was disciplined for operating a Facebook page for people complaining about the police.
 He’s suing.
 Better question is what does a “Volunteer Liquor Commissioner” even do?
 [IT-Lex]

 * Allegations that Disney ripped off the trailer for Frozen from an animated short.
 They should really let it go.
 [Hollywood Reporter]

 * Chief Justice John Roberts says he’s a minimalist.
 He’s wrong.
 [Election Law Blog]

 * Microsoft stopped supporting Windows XP.
 The IRS decided to keep going with the old product.
 So now your tax records are at risk.
 Enjoy the fruits of budgeting with anti-IRS legislators!
 [TaxProf Blog]

 Juror misconduct by internet can lead to mistrials, and it’s becoming increasingly (and unfortunately) more common.
-Last month the Vermont Supreme Court overturned an unsettling child sexual assault conviction because a juror conducted his own research about the Somali Bantu culture central to the parties in the case.
+Last month the Vermont Supreme Court overturned an unsettling child sexual abuse conviction because the juror conducted his own research about the Somali Bantu culture central to the parties in the case.
+What a mess…